GoodAI/torchsim/README.md

 The simulation can be optionally controlled and observed via an included web-based UI.
 Internal and output tensors of nodes can be observed with basic tensor/matrix observers, and custom observers are written for other use-cases.

-A part of this repository is an implementation of ToyArchitecture - a simple interpretable AGI model.
-A paper will be published and linked here later.
+A part of this repository is an implementation of ToyArchitecture - a simple interpretable AGI model described in this paper: [ToyArchitecture: Unsupervised Learning of Interpretable Models of the World](https://arxiv.org/abs/1903.08772).

 The original code was developed internally at GoodAI by (in alphabetical order):